Is your car engine overheating from time to time?

-Unfortunately, the first sign that anything is wrong is when the engine temperature needle shoots up into the red, or you get an overheating symbol flashing up on the dashboard.
-This can spell disaster for your engine if you don't act fast and cool down your overheating engine.
+Unfortunately, the first sign that an engine may be overheating is when the engine temperature needle shoots up into the red, or you get an overheating symbol flashing up on the dashboard.

 An engine will usually overheat because of either a lack of good quality coolant, or a problem with how the coolant is pumped around the engine.